-Hydropower contributes significantly to the nation's renewable energy portfolio; over the last decade, the United States obtained nearly 7% of its electricity from hydropower sources.
-Already the largest source of renewable electricity in the United States, there remains a vast untapped resource potential in hydropower.
+Hydropower significantly contributes to the nation's renewable energy portfolio.
+In fact, over the last decade, the United States obtained nearly 7% of its electricity from hydropower sources.
+As the largest source of renewable electricity in the United States, there remains vast untapped resource potential in hydropower.
 The Water Power Program works to do the following:

 Learn more about the Water Power Program's work in the following areas of hydropower market acceleration and deployment:

-- Environmental Impacts and Mitigation
+- Environmental Research

-- Grid Services
+- Grid Value Assessments and Services

 - Skills Assessment and Workforce Development

-- Hydropower Market Acceleration and Deployment Accomplishments
+- Hydropower Market Acceleration and Deployment Accomplishments.

 Hydropower Workforce Study